-This hearty Stuffed Acorn Squash is a deeply satisfying meal.
-Acorn squash is roasted until soft and caramelized.
-While it roasts, make the savory-sweet filling with fall veggies and your choice of Italian sausage or plant-based sausage, sage and pecans.
+Here’s a delicious fall meal!
+Acorn squash is roasted until soft and caramelized, and while it roasts, make the savory-sweet filling with fall veggies and your choice of Italian sausage or plant-based sausage, sage and pecans.
+Then stuff the squash, and heat it through and you’ll have a lovely fall dinner the whole family will love!

-It is easily customizable – if you are having guests over, you can make some with meat and some without- perfect for vegetarians or vegans and everyone is happy!
+Yes, it can be made ahead, and it is easily customizable – if you are having guests over, you can make some with meat and some without- perfect for vegetarians or vegans, and everyone is happy!
 These can be made up to 4 days ahead and heated on the day of serving.

 What I love about this stuffed acorn squash recipe is its versatility!
 Feel free to add other veggies, mushrooms, wild rice, or quinoa, to the filling!